 Benefits of The 3 Approaches

-While scrolling through instagram and Facebook over the past year or so there is obviously a strong desire to invert amongst yogis.
-It is beautiful to see the determination amongst practitioners to conquer their fears, and prove to themselves that they can do more then they ever could imagine.
-That dedication toward results typically comes with hazardous experimentation, and maybe a little bit of (dare I say) Impatience?
-I am not innocent when it comes to this topic, which is why I wanted to offer what I have learned along the way to help speed up your over all journey, and potentially save you from some of what I have gone through.
+While scrolling through Instagram and Facebook over the past year or so there is obviously a strong desire to invert amongst yogis.
+It is beautiful to see the determination amongst practitioners to conquer their fears and prove to themselves that they can do more than they ever could imagine.
+That dedication toward results typically comes with hazardous experimentation, and maybe a little bit of (dare I say) impatience?
+I am not innocent when it comes to this topic, which is why I wanted to offer what I have learned along the way to help speed up your overall journey, and potentially save you from some of what I have gone through.
 I know everyone has to go through their own journey, and I know some of you out there are indeed looking for guidance, and are excited to learn.
 So if you are interested in the techniques and tools that will develop and empower your practice, I have created a video highlighting three challenging yet highly effective approaches toward headstand.
 Each one builds strength for the next, so my suggestion is beginners really master the first one without lifting the feet off the ground, and advanced practitioners use all three as drills to build body awareness and strength.

 The 3 Approaches

 - Half Tuck: The Half tuck teaches the shifting of weight from the feet to the head and arms while not demanding as much body awareness and hamstring flexibility.
 The first step is simply learning how to point the foot that is on the ground in order to shift your weight.
 In the video I use a block as a method to get around tight hamstrings.
 You may stack more than one block so long as you feel stable.
 The second part of this is to tuck your second leg into your body and balance in a “tuck” position.
 This may be highly challenging, but keeping your legs in a tuck has the benefit of being low to the ground.
-Lower center of gravity is easier to balance and therefor can be a safer place to learn balance.
-I would personally say that while there is always a risk when balancing upside down, the risk is less than full headstand.
+Lower center of gravity is easier to balance and therefore can be a safer place to learn balance.
+I would say that while there is always a risk when balancing upside down, the risk is less than in a full headstand.

-- Full Tuck: One you find repeated success with the tuck position and feel comfortable holding it for more than a minute you might try coming straight into a tuck position rather than one leg at a time.
+- Full Tuck: Once you find repeated success with the tuck position and feel comfortable holding it for more than a minute you might try coming straight into a tuck position rather than one leg at a time.
 This is more challenging on many levels but mostly it requires greater flexibility in the hamstrings, and a stronger sense of proprioception (knowing where your body is in space).
 If this entrance is feeling great, the second aspect of it is to start extending at the hip joint, bringing your knees upward.
 How high up to bring the knees will depend on your level of comfort and balance.

 Beyond the Entry

 To get started with your strength training and development of body awareness visit TheYogiMatt.com/Handstand.
-If you know someone that would benefit from this information please share the blog on social media, or email.
+If you know someone that would benefit from this information please share the blog on social media or email.
 For questions please feel free to reach out to me directly: Matt@TheYogiMatt.com